The Specials “Ghost Town”

 That was an hour ago now and it took only a fraction of that time for strange things to start happening.
 First Fred and Daphne wandered off together to investigate, although there was not a lot peculiar about that one.
 What I did find odd was that, ten minutes later, they still hadn’t returned.
 It usually takes Fred around 180 seconds to do his business and there’s often a wet patch in his pants before they’ve even made their excuses.
 Something didn’t feel right, and when something doesn’t feel right, it’s normally because it’s like wrong.
 I may not be the sharpest fork in the cutlery set, but I know a five-strong bloodbath when it’s brewing.
-When I die, I want to be in my early fifties and midway through a hamburger, not shut in an Iron Maiden in some medieval torture chamber.
+When I die, I want it to be in my early fifties from a myocardial infarction and midway through a hamburger, not shut in an Iron Maiden in some medieval torture chamber.
 That’s no way to go.
 Scoobs would already be long dead by then anyway, but I’m fairly certain he wouldn’t choose this demise either.
 Couldn’t we just slip out for a quick bite to eat and leave Velma to hold the fort?
 No slap up meals, just a quick Scooby snack or two to raise morale before we rid this place of its evil.
 Velma?
 Old buddy, old pal?

 I believe “Zoiks!” was the term used to explain my unease as I glanced around for Velma’s blessing and was greeted by a chilly silence.
 No Fred, no Daphne, and now no Velma either – unless my pocket calculator was busted, that left just me and Scoobs right?
 That’s not ideal when we were the only two opposed to this little moonlit masquerade in the first place.
 In situations like these it is customary for the spineless to huddle up in blind terror and shiver uncontrollably.
 It’s always seemed to work in the past.
 However, the suit of armor to my left had clearly moved at least six inches since we first let ourselves in and that was all the clue required to look my old pal dead in his puppy dog eyes, calmly exhale a breath, and scream “RUN SCOOBS!” at the very top of my voice.
 At this point, it becomes every man or dog for themselves, and the only priority is finding a hiding spot before the axe falls.
 Fortunately for us, we both had the exact same idea.
 Fred always said we share a brain but I’d put our dual arrival in the pantry down to our joint appreciation of dairy produce on this occasion.
 What can I say?
 We get peckish when we’re scared.